blackcrowX/Data_Analytics_Portfolio/README.md

 ## Skills

-- Data Analysis Tools (Excel, Power Query)
+- Data Analysis Tools (Excel, Power Query, Pandas)
-- Data Visualisation Tools (Tableau, Power BI)
+- Data Visualisation Tools (Tableau, Power BI, Seaborn)
-- Programming languages (Python, SQL)
+- Programming Languages (Python, SQL)
-- Descriptive Statistics
+- Descriptive Statistics (...)

 ## Projects
 These are my data analytics projects briefly describing the project, the process and technology stack used to accomplish the projects goal.
 If you are interested into looking into further projects of mine feel free to check out following repository: [Data_Analytics_Projects](https://github.com/blackcrowX/Data_Analytics_Projects)